Six Senses Ninh Van Bay

 There are two restaurants on sight, dining by the Bay which is casual and laid back adjacent to the main bar and perfect for lazy meals out of the sun or evening feasts watching the sun come down across the bay.
 The second main restaurant is Dining on the Rocks.
 Not for the fainthearted the only way up is via 170 stone steps carved out of the mountain that overlooks the resort.
 Once at the top the views are spectacular and the food matches the setting in every sense, a true fine-dining experience the "Tuna Three Ways" one of the best dishes Ive eaten in a hotel anywhere.

-The hotel would work really well as a single center beach retreat but I think is best as part of a larger itinerary traveling through Vietnam and experiencing this refuge alongside some of the busier parts of the country.
+The hotel would work really well as a single centre beach retreat but I think is best as part of a larger itinerary travelling through Vietnam and experiencing this refuge alongside some of the busier parts of the country.
 If you are only staying here then make sure you take the time to do the cooking class, fantastic fun and a great introduction to Vietnamese cuisine.
 As the speedboat brought me back to reality after my time here I was already planning my return to do it all again!

 Sophie Jones (Staff)